JSpeedie/cmp-tree/README.md

 #### Python Implementation Specific:

-1. Add a support for the `-t` commandline argument
-    * Ideally the Python implementation would support all the same commandline arguments as the Rust implementation, but unfortunately, I only have time to properly develop one implementation, and I've decided that will be the Rust implementation.
-That said, adding support for the `-mpt` commandline arguments is a bare minimum.
-The C++ and C implementations support those flags and so should the Python version!
-Right now the Python implementation supports the `-m` flag and the `-p` flag.
-2. Add testing for the Python version
+1. Add more testing to the Python version
     * The Python implementation is the implementation I feel least secure about.
 There's no compilation process so who knows what simple errors I'll hit that my program just hasn't **run** into yet.
 Haha I feel like the only way to have any security at all in your Python code is to test it.
 I know this is true of other languages but it is *especially* true of Python, I feel.
-Anyway, I already have a few tests written for my Rust version so it would just be a matter of porting the same tests to my Python code, essentially.
-3. Add virtual env stuff to ensure there's no issues with Python versions?
+I have ported all the integration tests I wrote for the Rust version of `cmp-tree` to my testing framework for the Python implementation, but it would definitely be beneficial to port the existing unit-tests from the Rust implementation as well.
+As I said, I feel pretty insecure about the Python version so I should really write more tests too.